wesley-petit/game-production-pipeline/docs/install-grafana-with-prometheus.md

 ## Introduction

-In this guide, we explain how to install and configure a dashboard of server metrics.
+In this guide, we explain how to install and configure a metrics dashboard on a server.

 ## Installation

-This section has for goal to install services for serveur monitoring (disk usage...) in real time.
+This section has for goal to install services for server monitoring (disk usage...) in real time.

 ### [Grafana](https://grafana.com/docs/grafana/latest/setup-grafana/installation/docker/)